Rakaneth/tcod-tut-2023/README.md

 ## 2023-7-31

 I am ahead still, but since I'm anticipating having a lot less time soon, I'm going to continue to forge ahead and even possibly finish ahead of schedule.
-Because I'm driving to finish early, I will no longer be updating by week, since I'll be moving from task to task.
+Because I'm driving to finish early, I will no longer be updating by week, since I'll be moving from task to task in a different order.

 Equipment - and *most* of the necessary combat adjustments - are in.
 The player can pick up, equip, and remove equipment, seeing the adjustments to stats in real time.
 Equipment uses inventory slots (of which the player has 8).